1XcoderX1/CCNA300-201/Day 7/Day 7.md

 If the host portion of the address is all 0s, then it is the **Network Address**.
 E.g., 192.168.1.0/24 is a network address.
 This address cannot be assigned to a host.
 It is always the first address in a network.
 But the first *usable* address is one up the network address.
 In this case its, 192.168.1.1.

 ## Broadcast Address
 If the host portion of the address is all 1s, then it is the **Broadcast Address**.
 E.g., 192.168.1.255/24 is a broadcast address.
 This address also cannot be assigned to a host.
-Although it is the last address in the network, the lsat *usable* address in the network is one before the broadcast address.
+Although it is the last address in the network, the last *usable* address in the network is one before the broadcast address.
 This address is used to send a broadcast packet to all hosts in the network.
 So, if the destination IP of the packet is set to 192.168.1.255 then what do you think the MAC address would be of the encapsulated frame?
 It will be FFFF.FFFF.FFFF.